BY USING NATIVE PLANTS ECOFLUENT OFFERS VARIOUS TREES WITH LITTLE NEED FOR OUTSIDE INTERVENTION.

 BlueberriesThere are four types of blueberries: highbush, lowbush, hybrid half-high, and rabbiteye.

 Blueberry bushes are a shallow rooted plant with a pH preference of 4-5.
-Recipe ideas: -zucchini bread -oatmeal and wheat flour blueberry pancakes -fruit salad -smoothies Nutrition: -help heart health - build bone strength - aid in skin health, blood pressure, diabetes management, cancer prevention, and mental health. |
+Recipe ideas: -oatmeal and wheat flour blueberry pancakes -fruit salad -smoothies Nutrition: -help heart health - build bone strength - aid in skin health, blood pressure, diabetes management, cancer prevention, and mental health. |

 Plum TreesPlum trees prefer soil with a pH of 5.5 to 6.5.
 Plum trees may need protection from winter winds.
 Plum trees can grow to 16 feet tall.